0 Comment

 What are the Best Practices for Building a Strong Culture in Virtual Workplaces?

-Organizations must recognize that their virtual teams have needs that are similar to those of their physical teams.
+Organizations must recognize that their virtual teams have needs similar to those of their physical teams.

 However, the key difference lies in how these things are provided to them.